 Your nose is lined with a mucous membrane that is highly sensitive to infections and inflammation from bacteria, viruses and environmental irritants.
 Frequently, when water enters your nasal passages repeatedly during swimming, the nasal tissue becomes inflamed and produces excessive amounts of nasal discharge, or a runny nose.

 Although the exact cause of excessive nasal discharge after swimming varies by person, this condition seems to arise most frequently from environmental irritants, such as pool chemicals and dirty water.
-These irritants come in contact with your mucous membranes and cause swelling or inflammation, often because of an allergy or sensitivity to chlorine.
+These irritants come in contact with your mucous membranes and cause swelling or inflammation, often because of an allergy or sensitivity to chlorine according to the American College of Allergy, Asthma and Immunology.
 In many cases, the swelling prevents your sinuses from draining, which may lead to additional problems, including bacteria growth and a potentially painful sinus infection.

 A runny nose and other related symptoms generally arise within a few hours of swimming and may continue for 12 to 24 hours.
 Other symptoms you may experience include nasal congestion and sneezing.
-A headache, sinus pressure and nighttime cough may also occur if you develop a sinus infection, or sinusitis, which may last as long as seven to 10 days and generally is characterized by cloudy yellow or green mucus discharge.
+A headache, sinus pressure and nighttime cough may also occur if you develop a sinus infection, or acute sinusitis, which may last as long as a month according to Harvard Health and generally is characterized by cloudy yellow or green mucus discharge.